-Instructions, background information, and the dataset for the take-home data analysis project will become available on Sakai after the proctored exam, at a set time.
+Instructions, background information, and the dataset for the take-home data analysis project will become available on Sakai on the day of the proctored exam, at a set time.
 The project will include data analysis and written presentation of results in the form of a short narrative manuscript.
 This portion of the exam is open-book, but students may not work together.
-During normal daytime working hours while the take-home exam is in progress, a member of the Comprehensive Exam Committee will be available by email to answer clarifying questions.
+During normal daytime working hours while the take-home exam is in progress, a member of the Comprehensive Exam Committee will be available by e-mail to answer clarifying questions.